-For minor renovation projects to existing licensed child care centres that impact licensed capacity, rooms, and / or outdoor space (such as play structures), you will need to contact your EDU Program Advisor.
+For minor renovation projects to existing licensed child care centres that impact licensed capacity, rooms, and/or outdoor space (such as play structures), you will need to contact your Ministry of Education Program Advisor.
 Please notify your Program Advisor if there will be any disruption of service or if the work will take place during regular hours where children would need to be displaced or moved.

-EDU and Peel Region are not responsible for assessing compliance with the Ontario Building Code.
+The Ministry of Education and Peel are not responsible for assessing compliance with the Ontario Building Code.
 It is your responsibility to consult your local municipality for all relevant requirements.
 In most cases, minor renovation projects must have an architect or engineer certified in the province of Ontario confirm that the space will meet the requirements in the Ontario Building Code for child care centres.